 - Chest tightness

-- Skin on your child's neck and ribcage pull in with each breath
+- The skin around your child's neck and ribs pulls in with each breath.

 Treatment for asthma